-The "Pandoras Box Software License" runs on any hardware system, custom hardware included.
+The "Pandoras Box Software License" runs on any Windows hardware system, custom hardware included.
 It can be started in two ways: Master or Client mode.
 The Demo and Offline licenses can only be started in Master mode.

 If you have only one Pandoras Box system, you start the Master mode.

 The more licenses you have, the more outputs can be used.
 Depending on the configuration and performance of your hardware you can run multiple outputs or play more videos with higher resolution etc..
-For Christie hardware, "Performance Sheets" let you know, what we have tested.
+For Christie hardware, our "Performance Sheets" let you know, what we have tested.

 "Master-Client setup" simply means to connect the Master to one or more Clients on which the so called Client mode of the Pandoras Box Software license is started.